core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <!-- TODO:

-Contents of the topic configuration resource:
+Contents of the topic configuration resource (which mandatory?):
-- content format
+- content format ct
 - subscription lifetime
+- additional link target attributes and relation values

 Topic configuration discovery and representation are mimmicking the pattern shown in draft-ietf-ace-oscore-gm-admin-07 and draft-ietf-ace-key-groupcomm-16.
 I need to look at those and port them here.
 Along with their IANA rt and ct registrations.
 We won't use CoRAL for now but leave it open for it's use in the future.